MADNet: Maximizing Addressee Deduction Expectation for Multi-Party Conversation Generation: Introduction

 In light of the above issues, we propose \MODELNAME{} that \textbf{m}aximizes \textbf{a}ddressee \textbf{d}eduction expectation in heterogeneous graph neural networks to mitigate performance degradation and to enhance model robustness, for MPC generation conditioned on incomplete addressee labels.
 Given an MPC with a few addressee labels missing, existing methods fail to build a consecutively connected conversation graph, but only a few separate conversation fragments instead~\cite{DBLP:conf/ijcai/HuCL0MY19,DBLP:conf/acl/GuTTLHGJ22}.
 To ensure message passing between these conversation fragments, four additional types of latent edges are designed to complete a fully-connected graph.
 In this way, nodes without direct connections can also directly interact with each other, and be distinguished from existing edges by parameterization.
 Furthermore, edge-type-dependent message passing has been verified effective at MPC modeling~\cite{DBLP:conf/acl/GuTTLHGJ22}.
 In order to optimize edge characterization and message passing for utterances without addressee labels, a hard Expectation-Maximization-based approach~\cite{DBLP:journals/coling/BrownPPM94,DBLP:conf/icml/ShenOAR19,DBLP:conf/emnlp/MinCHZ19} is designed for addressee deduction.
 On the one hand, the expectation steps iteratively generate silver addressee labels by considering the addressee of an utterance as a discrete latent variable.
 On the other hand, the maximization steps selects the addressee with the highest probability from the addressee distribution and optimize the generative dialogue model.
 As the number of EM iterations increases, the accuracy of the latent addressee distribution as well as the quality of generated responses can be improved simultaneously.
 Compared with previous methods, \MODELNAME{} can be applied to more common and challenging MPC scenarios, indicating its generalization and robustness.

 To measure the effectiveness of the proposed method, we evaluate the performance on two benchmarks based on Ubuntu IRC channel.
 One was released by \citet{DBLP:conf/emnlp/OuchiT16} where a few addressee labels were missing.
 The other was released by \citet{DBLP:conf/ijcai/HuCL0MY19} where addressee labels were provided for each utterance.
-Experimental results show that \MODELNAME{} outperforms previous methods by significant margins in terms of both automated and human evaluation metrics, achieving a new state-of-the-art performance for MPC generation.
-To facilitate others to reproduce our results, we will publish all source code later.
+Experimental results show that \MODELNAME{} outperforms previous methods by significant margins, achieving a new state-of-the-art performance for MPC generation especially in the more common and challenging setting where a few addressee labels are missing.

 In summary, our contributions in this paper are three-fold: 1) To the best of our knowledge, this paper makes the first attempt to explore the issue of missing addressee labels and to target on more common MPC scenarios.
 2) A fully-connected heterogeneous graph architecture along with EM training is designed to help deduce the addressee of an utterance for improving MPC generation.
-3) Experimental results show that our proposed model achieves a new state-of-the-art performance of MPC generation on two Ubuntu IRC benchmarks.
+3) Experimental results show that our proposed model achieves a new state-of-the-art performance of MPC generation conditioned on incomplete addressee labels on two Ubuntu IRC benchmarks.